Crusade of the Infants of Aragon: Expedition

 On 4 September 1269, the fleet sailed from Barcelona.
 On 6 September, the fleet was hit by severe weather that lasted five days.
-Interpreting this as a sign of divine disapproval, James ordered the fleet to put it.
+Interpreting this as a sign of divine disapproval, James ordered the fleet to put in.
 On 16 September, it approached Aigues-Mortes, but strong winds prevented its landing.
 It finally made port at Agde on 17 September.
 While some counselled him to return home and others to continue the crusade, James recuperated at Montpellier before deciding to return overland to Catalonia, where he arrived in October.

 A part of the fleet under the infantes—18 ships with 442 knights—opted to weather the rough seas and continue the voyage.
 They arrived at Acre late in October and camped outside the city.
 There was no longer any question of a rendezvous with the Mongols, both because of the reduced fleet and because of a Chagatayid attack on the Ilkhanate in central Asia.
 In the end, some of the promised barley did arrive from the Byzantines.
 Of the 442 knights who landed in Acre, 254 opted to return home a month later when they realized that James would not be coming.
 Pedro, the senior infante, was left in command of 188 knights by early December.
 Some food was sent to them from Catalonia, and possibly some reinforcements as well.

 Around the time the Aragonese arrived, the Mongols began raiding in the vicinity of Sajur.
 This prompted Baybars to set out from Egypt in late November for Damascus, where he arrived early the following month.
 At his arrival, the Mongols withdrew.
 The French regiment, however, led by Olivier de Termes and Robert de Crésèques, launched a raid beyond Montfort Castle, believing that Baybars had brought too small a force (some 3,000 men) to seriously threaten them.
 Baybars ordered the men of Safad to attack the raiders while he retreated southwards to Toron in the hopes of drawing them into an ambush.
 The raiders and the men of Safad fought an engagement on 19 December, after which Olivier pushed for a withdrawal towards Acre.
 Robert, however, ordered a pursuit.
 He was killed and his force decimated by the sultan's vanguard before Baybars and the main force had even arrived.

 The infantes returned home in the spring of 1270.